How to Collect and Buy Art: The Basics

 Find out when in the artist's career your art dates from.
-All artists go through periods or phases where their art is more or less inspired, competent, appealing to collectors, and important in relation to their overall output.
+All artists go through periods or phases where their art is more or less inspired, competent, appealing to collectors, in demand, and important in relation to their overall output.
 Experienced collectors, of course, prefer the best art from the best time periods.
-Learn what that means for your favorite artists and how the art that you're looking at stacks up in comparison.
+Learn what that means for your favorite artists and how the art you're looking at stacks up in comparison.

 Lastly, make sure the art you're looking at is in good condition and built to last, even if it's brand new.
 I was once in a gallery that was showing an artist who made reverse paintings on glass.
 The paintings were beautiful, but would they last?
 I had the dealer show me several pieces from the back so that I could see whether the frames and backings were adequately shock resistant and protective of the paint.
 I wouldn't want to buy one of these $5,000 pictures, accidentally bump it, and have it chip or crack because it's not well protected.

 The answer to this question is determined by assembling all incidental information about the specific piece of art that you're thinking about buying.
 The process is almost like writing the biography of the art from the moment the artist completed it right up to the present day.